pritom169/django-an-introduction/README.md

 4. In the `models.py` we pull out data from the database to show to user.
 5. Test module is where we write our tests.
 6. Views is responsible for request handler.

+## Views

+HTML is a request response protocol.
+These is where we use views in Django.
+In a nutshell, a view function takes a request and returns a response.
+More accurately it's request handler.